DavidVLe1/medieval-platform-shooter/readme.md

   - NPC Name
   - Dialogue
   - Rewards
+  - stat boost (boost's stats upon interaction)
 - Leaderboards: Model for tracking high scores.
 Players are able to compare their scores with eachother looking at this data.
   - playerId
   - UserName
   - Score
-  - Time Played
 - GameEvents: Model for recording in-game events.
   - playerId (linked to player id)
   - bosses killed (int num) (change in audio, visual and enemies get stronger)
-  - time passed (Int timeInSeconds) (enemies get stronger over time).

   - legendary item obtained (boolean) (character is modified visually, audibly)
+  - game completed (boolean)
 - Achievements: Model for player achievements.
 Tracks whether certain actions have been done in the  game and awards the player for it.
   - playerId (linked to player id)
   - killed 1 enemy (boolean)